 Removing Standing Trees

 We have received information from residents who are concerned that we may be removing healthy trees.
-A certified arborist will evaluate all remaining street trees to determine their potential for survival.
 In some cases, a tree’s canopy may appear healthy, but the tree may not be structurally sound.
 While the City values every tree, especially after losing more than 20,000 street trees from the derecho, not all remaining trees may recover from the storm.
 There may be situations where a standing tree that appears healthy will need to be removed because it poses a danger to safety or will not survive.

 Learn more about assessments on whether a tree will recover or have to be removed.